What happens if fault can’t be determined after a car accident?

 Consider Hiring a Personal Injury Lawyer

-Many personal injury lawyers specialize in car accident insurance claims.
-These lawyers will fight on your behalf to ensure fair treatment.
+“When involved in a car accident that is not your fault, what should you do?”
+Many personal injury lawyers specialize in car accident insurance claims and will fight on your behalf to ensure fair treatment.

 If you were not at fault for the accident, then you should not receive any portion of fault whatsoever.